jinying0705/biochar-pso-app-v2/README.md

 # 🌱 The multi-task learning model used to predict the properties and optimize the design of biochar

 A Streamlit web application for real-time
-1️⃣ **Forward prediction of biochar properties** based on 7 biomass properties and 3 pyrolysis conditions.
+1️⃣ **Forward optimization of biochar properties** based on 7 biomass properties and 3 pyrolysis conditions.
 2️⃣ **Reverse optimization of biochar experimental conditions** based on ideal biochar properties using **Particle Swarm Optimization (PSO)**.

 ---